 My co-tourist was Randy Rosner, who has lived up the hill in the Clayburn neighbourhood for more than 25 years.
-We ate at the Duke of Dublin pub and enjoyed the food and the service.
-Randy says he doesn’t come into Downtown much.
+We ate at the Duke of Dublin pub and enjoyed the food and the service, but Randy says he doesn’t come into Downtown much.
 Despite the beautification of some shopfronts, he thinks of it as “poverty city,” a zone for criminal activity, and he showed me some decaying housing.
 And like a lot of our old downtown areas, social agencies are a prominent part of the landscape.
+[Note: the Duke of Dublin closed in 2013.]

 Downtown Abbotsford has some of the ingredients for a happening urban village.
 The transit system is fair, with three or four routes running through the village and the university bus running as often as every 15 minutes.
 A demographic profile published by the City states that 40 per cent of the dwellings in the Central Area — the village and the streets to the north — are apartments (although only four per cent of the people walk to work.).
 Local schoolchildren have published a walking tour guide with 31 historic stops.
 A group of young hipsters has taken over the upstairs of an old hotel and blog about it as the Atangard Community Project.